Skip to content

 Bunshi ships with support for React out of the box.

-import { useMolecule, ScopeProvider } from "bunshi/react";
+import { useMolecule, ScopeProvider, MoleculeProvider } from "bunshi/react";

 Basic API